You can find 3D models of Crinoidea here!

 Watch as a sea urchin consumes a feather star on the sea floor.
 Not even autotomy could save the feather star this time.
 "Sea urchin consumes a feather star crinoid" by UM News Service.
 Source: YouTube.

-Much like the mythical hydra regrowing its heads, when a crinoid loses an arm, it grows back two fully functional arms in its place—many crinoids actually do this in order to increase their number of arms and, thereby, increase their capacity to filter feed.
+Much like the mythical hydra regrowing its heads, when a crinoid loses an arm, it grows back either one or two fully functional arms in its place—many crinoids actually do this in order to increase their number of arms and, thereby, increase their capacity to suspension feed.
 In addition to observing modern crinoids utilizing this anti-predatory behavior, evidence of arm loss and regeneration can be found in the fossil record, including from the Paleozoic.
-The proportion of individuals in a community showing evidence of autotomy can be highly variable, ranging from 0–100%, but modern and fossil frequencies tend to fall around 15–30%.
+The proportion of individuals in a community with evidence of autotomy can be highly variable, ranging from 0–100%, but modern and fossil frequencies typically range from 15–30%.
 Because of their autotomy behavior, predation is not fatal for crinoids in many cases.

 Crinoid parasites and commensalists